Now streaming on:

 "You must have seen rough times before," a board member tells Dorothea.
 "Honestly," she says, "I've never seen it worse."
 Her pessimism is independently echoed by Jean-Marc, who says of the arts facility, "They once baked bread here, but now we live in an age of crumbs.
 But what they make of these crumbs is miraculous, and we are lucky to have them."

 This is my favorite film of the year by far—and when I say "film," singular, I'm referring to both halves of "A Bread Factory," because they flow together in the mind.
 As of this writing, I've seen both parts three times.
-With each viewing, I notice new things and am more moved by the characters, who are unique and eccentric in the way that real people are, but written and acted with the economy and directness that distinguishes characters in well-constructed plays or short stories—ones where the storytellers know what they want to say and how best to say it.
+With each viewing, I notice new things and am more moved by the characters.
+They're eccentric in the way that real people are, but written and acted with the economy and directness that distinguishes characters in well-constructed plays or short stories—ones where the storytellers know what they want to say and how they want to say it.

-This is a long movie—and there's two more hours waiting for you in Part Two if you like what you see—but if you tune into its wavelength, no part feels unnecessary.
-The story keeps going even when it seems as if the film is taking a little break to show us a piece of someone's art.
+This is a long movie—and there's two more hours waiting for you in Part Two—but if you tune into its wavelength, no part feels unnecessary.
+The story keeps going even when it seems as if the film is taking a break to show us a piece of someone's art.
 Notice, for instance, that the poet's reading takes place right after a scene that makes Dorothea worry that the Bread Factory, which has survived four decades, might be doomed.
 The first poem is about a redwood, an ancient, powerful ever-growing thing.
 The second is from the point of view of someone whose gondola sunk to the bottom of a Venice canal.
-Perhaps Dorothea, who introduced the poet, is sitting out in there the audience, relating the two poems—one reverent and peaceful, the other despairing—to that moment in her life.
+Maybe Dorothea, who introduced the poet, is sitting out in there the audience, relating the two poems—one reverent, the other despairing—to that moment in her life.